-Will all regression tests be executed from the main CI engine?
+Will all regression tests in the regression suite be executed from the main CI engine?
 Or are there others executed from a different scheduler?

 What triggers regression suite maintenance and improvements?
 Are there certain events that inspire maintenance?

-Be advised that one round of regression testing isn’t enough.
-Performing continuous testing is how you’ll get the most out of your regression testing, and it should be a process incorporated into overall DevOps.
+One round isn’t enough.
+Performing continuous testing is how you’ll get the most out of your regression tests, and it should be a process incorporated into overall DevOps.

-Your regression testing can vary in scope, time windows, platform coverage, and objectives.
-It’s important to understand the differences in these scopes if you’re running sprint-level regression tests or full regression testing cycles.
+Testing can vary in scope, time windows, platform coverage, and objectives.
+It’s important to understand the differences in these scopes if you’re running sprint-level regression tests or full regression test cycles.

 If a test is difficult to automate or scale, you’re risking the whole cycle and are better off leaving it out.
 If a test is not able to be automated, strongly consider leaving it out of the regression suite.

-The good news is, with Perfecto, you don’t have to invent a complete solution for regression testing, test automation, and continuous testing.
-Try Perfecto’s all-in-one cloud-based platform.
-See how easy it is to create, execute, and analyze tests in our lab.
+Perfecto can help you leverage automated regression testing — and test more, faster.
+Try Perfecto’s all-in-one cloud testing platform.
+See how easy it is to create, execute, and analyze tests.
 Explore for 240 free minutes, test real user conditions, and get detailed analytics.